[patch] Allow to ignore tag selection with specific syntax

 I'm suggesting \all because it's already used in Data Filter and I think it's meaning is quite clear.
 Of course, when it's reversed (i.e. "non-\all"), it gets a bit more complex, but I'm not sure \ignore helps in that case.
 At some point - when one is designing conditions - one needs to know a bit of logic ;-)

-#9 Updated by Francois Suter about 5 years ago
+#9 Updated by Francois Suter over 5 years ago

 - Status changed from Needs Feedback to Accepted